lucassuryana/CppND-Route-Planning-Project/README.md

 # CppND-Route-Planning-Project
 This repository contains C++ code to implement A* search on OpenStreetMap (OSM) data.
+The result of this project is a Google Maps-like application where you can find the shortest route between predefined start and end nodes.

 ## Dependencies